merkatorgis/docker4gis/docs/README.md

 - [GitHub Desktop](https://desktop.github.com/) (or just the git command line tools)
 - A code oriented text editor (Atom, Sublime Text, Visual Studio Code, or maybe you're a fan of vi or Emacs, anything like these would work).

-On Windows, Docker equires Windows 10 Professional.
-The Home edition won't work.
-Also, 16 GB of RAM is very much recommended.
+On Windows, Docker requires Windows 10 Professional or Enterprise (the Home edition won't work), and you need 16 GB of RAM.
 If this poses any hurdles, take a look at our guide for setting up a [Cloud development environment](clouddevenv.md).

 ### Fork

-Create a fork of [this repo](https://github.com/merkatorgis/docker4gis) & clone your fork locally with GitHub Desktop.
+Create a fork of [the main dockedr4gis repo](https://github.com/merkatorgis/docker4gis) & clone your fork locally with GitHub Desktop.

 ### Setup app directory

 Create a directory for your app on your local file system.
 Make a directory `Docker` inside it.
 Copy the template [run](/templates/run) directory and the template [main script](/templates/script/app) to this `Docker` directory.

 Rename the main script to a short name for your specific app.
 Then edit the main script to set the `DOCKER_USER` variable.
-If you're on a private Docker registry, set the `DOCKER_REGISTRY` variable as well.
+If you're on a specific Docker registry, set the `DOCKER_REGISTRY` variable as well.
 Edit the `DOCKER_BASE` value to point to the [base](/base) directory in your fork's local clone (or configure this variable in your bash profile).

 Make your main script executable with `chmod +x app` (where app it the script's filename).